 Nikon special digital cameras

-In the past Nikon Corporation made some special cameras for the use on microscopes etc. It is clear that scientists and researchers are needing digital cameras for imaging whatever object they make visible through microscopes.
+In the past Nikon Corporation made some special cameras for the use on microscopes etc. It is clear that scientists and researchers nowadays are needing digital cameras for imaging whatever object they make visible through microscopes.
 In this chapter some special cameras for film can be found.

 Note: Whenever you are interested in one of these cameras don't ask your local dealer as he will not be able to help you.
 He probably will not even be aware of the existence of these special cameras.
-You have to see an official representation of Nikon Corporation in your country for more info.
+You have to see an official representation of Nikon Corporation or Nikon Instruments in your country for more info.

 Super high-definition cooled color camera head—DS-Ri1